KallistiOS/KallistiOS/doc/README.md

 # Overview
-KallistiOS is a pseudo-real-time operating system for gaming consoles, licensed under the terms of the "new" BSD license (the one without the advertising clause).
-It is currently available for the Dreamcast*, but ports previously existed for the Gameboy Advance*, PlayStation 2*, and Intel* ia32 platforms, although none were particularly complete.
+KallistiOS[^1] is a pseudo-real-time operating system for gaming consoles, licensed under the terms of the "new" BSD license (the one without the advertising clause).
+It is currently available for the Dreamcast[^2], but ports previously existed for the Gameboy Advance[^2], PlayStation 2[^2], and Intel[^2] ia32 platforms, although none were particularly complete.

-Depending on whether you wish to see the fnords, you can pronounce it "kallisti-o's" (like a cereal) or "kallisti o s" (like an operating system).
-We like the former since it's silly to be so serious most of the time =).
-"Kallisti" means "to the fairest" in Greek.
-This was the word (so the story goes) that was inscribed on the golden apple that Eris threw into the banquet of the gods to start the Trojan war.
-This somehow landed her the title of matriarch of a silly religion called Discordianism, which is what the name pays homage to.
-If you want a short abbreviation, you can also refer to it as "KOS", which can be pronounced "k-os" (chaos) =).
+Depending on whether you wish to see the [fnords](https://en.wikipedia.org/wiki/Fnord), you can pronounce it

-Note that this name is _not_ to be confused or associated with either the professional development company Kalisto Software* or the cracking group "Kalisto".
+_kallisti-o's_ (like a cereal) or _kallisti-o-s" (like an operating system).
+We like the former since it's silly to be so serious most of the time =). _Kallisti_ means "to the fairest" in Greek.
+This was the word inscribed on the golden apple Eris threw into the banquet of the gods to start the Trojan war.
+This somehow landed her the title of matriarch of a silly religion called _Discordianism_, to which the KallistiOS name pays homage.
+If you want a short abbreviation, you can also refer to it as _KOS_, which can be pronounced _k-oss_ (like chaos) =).

 Now that that is cleared up... =)

 KallistiOS is a modular monolithic kernel, like Linux or FreeBSD.
 This means that there is a kernel library which you link with your own code.
-This library (libkallisti.a) contains the whole core OS functionality.
+This library (`libkallisti.a`) contains the whole core OS functionality.
 You may also enable dynamically loaded modules which will link into your program at runtime and add extra functionality like new VFS modules, new peripheral device support, image loader plugins, etc. The possibilities